aaronamran/MCSI-Remote-Cybersecurity-Internship/Red Teaming/standalone-keylogger.md

 ## Solutions With Scripts
-1. Save the following C++ program and compile it
+1. Save the following C++ program and compile it into a binary file (.exe) to be used in a Windows 10 VM
    ```
     #include <iostream>
     #include <windows.h>